dxe/signups-importer/README.md

 1. Import data into sheet
 2. Normalize data by either:
-   - Using normalization code (reusing or adding new list types in the list-formats directory), or
+   - Using normalization code (using existing functionality under `Normalize list` or adding new list types in the list-formats directory), or
    - Manually renaming columns and correcting data issues
-3. Run the dry run.
+3. Perform a dry-run with `Import normalized list` -> `Dry-run`.
+You may see validation warnings in the status column for some structurally invalid emails.
 Run from Apps Script editor to preview the signup request payloads.
-You may see validation warnings for some structurally invalid emails.
-4. If there are too many results to easily see on the screen, run "ComputeAndLogSummaryDryRun" from Apps Script editor to see if there are any issues.
+4. If there are too many results to easily see on the screen, `Compute summary` -> `For dry-run`.
-4. Import data for real by selecting from the menu.
+4. Import data for real with `Import normalized list` -> `Send to Signup service`.
-5. Again if there are too many results to easily see, run "ComputeAndLogSummary" from Apps Script editor.
+5. Again if there are too many results to easily see, `Compute summary` -> `For prod/live`.

 ## Development